NuGet/NuGetDocs/site/Docs/Reference/NuGet-Config-File.markdown

 XML is used to store the configuration, and any text editor can be used to author it.
 Note: NuGet will silently ignore the entire configuration file is it encounters any XML parsing issues (such as mismatched begin/end nodes, invalid quotation, etc.); therefore an editor that reports parsing issues is recommended.

-Below an example of NuGet configuration file that specifies some of the available settings and is annotated with comments:
+Below an example of NuGet configuration file that specifies some of the available settings and is annotated with comments.
+For the full list of configuration settings, see the [NuGet Configuration Settings page](nuget-config-settings).

     <?xml version="1.0" encoding="utf-8"?>
     <configuration>